 The AARP Driver Safety Program is the nation’s first and largest classroom refresher course for drivers ages 50 and older.
 The eight-hour course is designed to help update driving skills and knowledge of the rules of the road, learn about normal age-related physical changes and how they impact driving, and obtain an insurance discount.
+Online courses are also available.
 To learn more and to locate classes in your area, visit the above website and type “Driver Safety Program” in the search box.

 Pennsylvania Yellow Dot Program

 Yellow Dot assists those who have been in a traffic accident and aren’t able to communicate their emergency care needs by themselves.
 Participants complete a personal information form, which includes their name and photo, contact information, emergency contact information, medical history and medications, allergies and their doctors’ names.
 The form is kept in the person’s glove compartment.
 A yellow dot is placed in the vehicle’s rear window to alert first responders to check the glove compartment for vital information to ensure the individuals receive the medical attention they need.
 The program is a cooperative effort among the Pennsylvania Departments of Transportation, Health and Aging, Pennsylvania State Police, Pennsylvania Turnpike Commission, first responders and local law enforcement.